 FRAUD RESOURCE CENTER

-Fraudsters come at ex-service members from many angles, employing vet-focused twists on identity theft, phishing, impostor scams, and investment and loan deceptions.
+Fraudsters come at ex-service members from many angles, employing vet-focused twists on identity theft, phishing, impostor scams, coronavirus scams, and investment and loan deceptions.
 The goal is often to manipulate or gain access to benefits the government provides to those who served.
 For example: